gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

     a *book* is another,
     and a *discussion* is a third.
 -   A *cheatsheet* is a one-page reference guide that opens with an introduction and includes a bit of cookbook material as well.
--   *Worked examples* are tutorials or case studies, depending on the level of detail and analysis.
+-   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript") or an introspective essay ("here's the thinking that led me to decide to use callbacks for this part of the program").
--   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript") or an introspective essay ("here's the thought process that led me to decide to use callbacks for this part of the program").
+    Explanations are often presented as blog posts or conference talks.
 -   Similarly, a *knuth*
     (more often called a "computational notebook" or "literate program", but "knuth" is pithier and gives credit where credit is due)